-This course revolves around current debates in the field of art history and visual studies, departing from the changing concept of art and touching upon the Euro-American focus of the discipline and the globalizing world, anthropological approaches to art, the geography of art, current focus points of museum studies, as well as notions such as the sublime, anachronism & euchronism and artistic research.
-These topics will be exemplified and debated in a series of seminar meetings.
-Students will have to prepare readings, write 5 small essays and make a ‘pitch2peer’ video presentation in which students work together in small groups, focusing on a case study, topic or theme framed by various debates discussed in the course.
+This course revolves around current debates in the field of art history and visual studies, such as art history versus visual and material culture studies and cultural heritage studies; the Euro-American focus of the discipline and the globalizing world; the relationship between art and science; current focus points of museum studies.
+Topics of debate will be exemplified and debated in a series of seminar meetings.
+Students will have to prepare readings and make ‘pitch to peer’ presentations focusing on art historical and interdisciplinary debates on key works of art.

-- develop skills in oral presentation while defending viewpoints and arguments with regard to art works; this will be mainly achieved by means of the pitch2peervideo presentation.
+develop skills in oral presentation while defending viewpoints and arguments with regard to art works;

 Please consult the timetable on the MA Arts and Culture website.